 - Citi ThankYou® Premier Card

-I’m not allowed to link directly to the last two cards, but they can easily be found via the left sidebar when viewing other card offers.
+I’m not allowed to link directly to the last two cards, but they can easily be found via the left sidebar on CardRatings when viewing other card offers.
 With our normal spending, we’ve been easily able to meet the minimum spending requirements of $3,000 to $4,500 in the first three months to earn the thousands of dollars in travel rewards available through the above cards.

 Why Cruise to Cuba?